cherryyeer/Bootstrap-Portfolio/README.md

 ## Description

 This repository was created for building my portfolio layout using the Bootstrap CSS Framework from scratch.
+I used to bootstrap structure and then customerized the layout.
 The site includes:

 * A navigation bar
 * A navigation menu at the top